 My concerns and some points to remember ~

-* Many people throw the word, “allergy” around loosely.
+* Many people throw the word “allergy” around loosely.
 Please be aware of how important it is that this term is used correctly.

-First of all, it terrifies me that the server who is used to hearing guests order something “on-the-side” due to an “allergy”, notices they ate it anyway.
+It terrifies me that the server who is used to hearing guests order something “on-the-side” due to an “allergy”, notices they ate it anyway.
 Consequently, they won’t take allergies seriously anymore.
 Food Babe, who has hundreds and thousands of followers and has written books on the subject of food choices, advises her readers, “Go as far as telling the server you allergic to butter and dairy, soy and corn.”

 I, and many others have commented on her post to tell her how this is endangering those who have LIFE-THREATENING allergies which occur within seconds.
 However, she refuses to remove this wording in her post.
 In fact, she banned me from her Facebook page when I wrote to tell her the consequences from her advice.

 Similarly, there is no barometer to measure or communicate how serious an allergy is.
 It’s completely open to interpretation.
-These things directly impact my daughter’s life and many others’, too.
+These things directly impact my daughter’s life and so many others’, too.